South Africa's Kolbe looks to get best of old foes | The Japan Times

 Matsushima has scored five tries to date, Fukuoka has touched down four times, while Kolbe’s speed and dynamic footwork has lit up the tournament.

-The Springbok flyer says Sunday’s game will be very different from the two nations’ September warmup game in Kumagaya, Saitama Prefecture, won 41-7 by South Africa.
+The Springboks flyer says Sunday’s game will be very different from the two nations’ September warmup game in Kumagaya, Saitama Prefecture, won 41-7 by South Africa.

 “We had a plan that we were focused on and implemented,” Kolbe said.
 “But Japan through the pool stages have evolved and improved, especially their line speed in defense and in attacking the breakdown.
 They are much better than in September.”